Skip to content

-Some forms of gambling are more addictive than others, such as online slots and online casino games, but all carry a level of risk and can be harmful.
+Some forms of gambling are more addictive than others, such as slot machines and online casino games, but all carry a level of risk and can be harmful.
 Gambling harms are inflicted on people as a result of being exposed to harmful products.

 What is the impact on the brain?